Learn the Spongebob Theme Tune (& Characters) in Mandarin Chinese

-His witty one liners, slightly annoying voice that gets stuck in your head and constant desire to sing the same phrase over and over is EXACTLY what is going to bump your Chinese language skills.
+His witty one-liners, slightly annoying voice that gets stuck in your head and constant desire to sing the same phrase over and over are EXACTLY what is going to bump your Chinese language skills.

 If you’re not yet learning Chinese though, read our blog explaining why you should start today, then come back for your new learning companion.

 Spongebob in Chinese || An Introduction

 Spongebob in Chinese || Where Can You Find Spongebob?